 Some considerations in the design of wedges:

-generally higher loft than sand wedges.
-Sand wedges have lofts between 52
+wedges are generally higher loft than sand wedges.
+Sand wedges have

-instance, if you have a 48-degree pitching wedge and a
+"doubling".
+For instance, if you have a 48-degree pitching wedge and a

 60-degree lob wedge, it doesn't make much sense to get a 58-degree sand

 wedge.
-It would "double" for the loft of the lob wedge, so one of the clubs is probably
+It would "double" for the loft of the lob wedge, and also leave

-unnecessary.
-Instead, go for more like a 54- or 55-degree sand wedge.
+a 10° gap between PW and SW.
+Instead, go for more like a 54- or

 - An even higher loft, in the 62-64 range, or

-strong lob wedge.
-There's no law that requires a lob wedge, and in
+as a slightly strong lob wedge.
+There's no law that requires a lob

 - Sole shape